CIVI-DT

 CIVI-DT (channel 53) is a television station in Victoria, British Columbia, Canada.
 Part of the CTV2 system, it is owned and operated by Bell Media alongside Vancouver-based CTV station CIVT-DT (channel 32).
 Although the two stations nominally maintain separate operations, the Victoria station's newscasts have been produced from the CIVT-DT studios since 2023.
-CIVI-DT's offices are located at the corner of Broad Street and Pandora Avenue across from the McPherson Playhouse and the Victoria City Hall in downtown Victoria, and its transmitter is located on the roof of Camosack Manor near Rockland.
+CIVI-DT's offices are located at 503 Park Place in Esquimalt, adjacent to the Esquimalt Municipal Hall, and its transmitter is located on the roof of Camosack Manor near Rockland.
 The station operates a rebroadcaster (CIVI-DT-2) on virtual and UHF channel 17 in Vancouver, with transmitter atop Mount Seymour in the district municipality of North Vancouver.

 History

 As The New VI

 At the end of the 1990s, CHUM Limited only owned terrestrial television stations in the province of Ontario.
 Similarly, Craig Media only had stations in provinces within the Canadian Prairies.
 Both companies looked to expand their national presence, and both submitted a bid when the Canadian Radio-television and Telecommunications Commission (CRTC) issued a call for applications for a new television station licence in Victoria.
 CHUM was awarded the licence in 2000, and signed on CIVI on October 4, 2001, as the first original station to be part of the NewNet television system.
 The launch was a month behind the original schedule, and occurred amid a massive TV realignment in the Vancouver/Victoria market; the various changes also meant that CIVI displaced Bellingham, Washington's KVOS-TV from its long-time home on channel 12 on many Vancouver-area cable systems.

 CIVI's studios, dubbed "Pandora's Box" for its location on Pandora Avenue, was designed by architect Francis Rattenbury and had previously been the home of the Brackman-Ker Milling Company and other uses over the years.
 CHUM spent over $20 million restoring it, including outfitting the building with the latest in technology and bringing it up to seismic standards.

 CIVI logo used under "The New VI" brand, used from 2001 to 2005.